oleobal/stpuid/implementations/readme.md

 This function is specified to take an "iso date", but ideally it should be able to take as input either the local language's date type or a ISO 8601 string.

-`getDate(epoch as msts, msts)` returns the date represented by the given msts (as milliseconds since the given epoch), either as the local language's date type (if it has one), or as an ISO 8601 string.
+`getDate(epoch, msts or date slug or ID)` returns the date represented by the given msts (as milliseconds since the given epoch, although other types may be accepted), either as the local language's date type (prefererred, if it has one), or as an ISO 8601 string.

-`getPrettyTimeDelta(msts)` returns a date delta, either as the local language's time delta type (if it has one), or as a string.
+`getTimeDelta(msts or date slug or ID)` returns a date delta, either as the local language's time delta type (if it has one), or as a string.
+This is essentially a higher level `getTimestamp`.

-`getTimeDelta(msts epoch, date slug or ID)` returns the time elapsed, in milliseconds, between the given epoch (a millisecond timestamp) and the given date slug, 12-chars ID, or 14-chars ID.
+`getTimestamp(date slug or ID)` returns the creation timestamp for the given date slug, 12-chars ID, or 14-chars ID.
 It should include enough logic to distinguish between the three possible types for the second input.
-This function is essentially the invert of `getDateSlug(...)`.
+This function is essentially the invert of `getDateSlug`.

-`validateID(stpuid, optional epoch as msts)` analyses an ID by:
- - checking whether it is properly formatted
- - (if the epoch has been given) checking whether it is within the allowed date range for this epoch.
-How it signals those things (ie by return value, exceptions, etc) is left to implementation.
+`validateID(stpuid)` analyses an ID by checking whether it is properly formatted How it signals those things (ie by return value, exceptions, etc) is left to implementation.

+`validateEpoch(epoch as msts)` checks whether the given epoch is valid now.
+As `validateID`, signaling is left to implementation